 LEFT: École des beaux-arts de Québec, 1923, photographer unknown.
-RIGHT: Pellan in Jean Bailleul's atelier at the École des beaux-arts de Québec, 1923, photographer unknown.
+RIGHT: Alfred Pellan (in the foreground) working on a sculpture at the École des beaux-arts de Québec, 1923, photographer unknown.

 The École des beaux-arts de Québec was founded in 1922 as part of substantial scholarly reforms launched by Louis-Alexandre Taschereau's Liberal government in the 1920s.
-Provincial leaders were interested in expanding the education system in the wake of the social changes brought about by industrialization; they were also keen to develop a specifically French Canadian culture of intellectual elites.
-The École stood apart from the trade schools where graphic design was taught, underscoring the fact that studying to be an artist was in its own unique category.
-Even so, students at the École took workshops where they received practical training, with the intention of equipping the future artists to produce commercial and industrial work.
-6
+Provincial leaders were interested in expanding the education system in the wake of the social changes brought about by industrialization; they were also keen to develop a specifically French Canadian culture of intellectual elites.5 The École stood apart from the trade schools where graphic design was taught, underscoring the fact that studying to be an artist was in its own unique category.
+Even so, students at the École took workshops where they received practical training, with the intention of equipping the future artists to produce commercial and industrial work.6

-Pellan enjoyed the loose structure at the École, which offered students greater freedom despite its rigorous academic program.
-In addition to his studies in drawing and painting, he also explored sculpting and took classes in architecture.
+Pellan enjoyed the loose structure at the École, which offered students greater freedom despite its rigorous academic program.7 In addition to his studies in drawing and painting, he also explored sculpting and took classes in architecture.
 These opportunities informed his emerging artistic eclecticism, an approach that later encompassed working across various media.
-Bailleul, the school's director, allowed Pellan to change classes at will, and told the concierge to let the young artist work in the studios after hours.9
+Bailleul, the school's director, allowed Pellan to change classes at will,8 and told the concierge to let the young artist work in the studios after hours.9